voltexde/GoMint/README.md

 most.

 ##### gomint-native
-Holds native code related to hasing and zlib.
+Holds native code related to hashing and zlib.

 ##### gomint-converter
 A standalone application that allows you to easily convert an Anvil world to LevelDB from the command line.